s-kugan/Knix/testCases.md

    - **Why**: Automated tests can verify navigation to the correct page, ensuring a smooth checkout process.

-5. **Ensure that the customer can increase the product quantity by clicking the + button and decrease the product quantity by clicking the - buttonin the "Your Bag" page.**
+5. **Ensure that the customer can increase the product quantity by clicking the + button and verify quantity and sub-total in the cart.**

    - **Why**: Automated tests can simulate quantity changes and verify the results, ensuring functionality.

+6. **Ensure that the customer can decrease the product quantity by clicking the - button and verify quantity and sub-total in the cart**
+   **Why**: Automating this scenario ensures that the functionality related to product quantity updates and sub-total calculations in the cart is reliable and consistent, enhancing the overall quality of the application

-6. **Ensure that the customer can remove the product from "Your Bag" page.**
+7. **Ensure that the customer can remove the product from "Your Bag" page.**

    - **Why**: Automated tests can simulate quantity reductions and verify the results, ensuring functionality.

-7. **Verify Quick View in the product list page works as expected by giving options for Color and Size**
+8. **Verify Quick View in the product list page works as expected by giving options for Color and Size**

    - **Why**: Automated tests can ensure that the Quick View functionality works correctly, enhancing user experience.

-8. **Verify that the product list switches to CAD currency when the user selects CAD at the bottom of the page**
+9. **Verify that the product list switches to CAD currency when the user selects CAD at the bottom of the page**

    - **Why**: Automated tests can verify currency changes, ensuring accurate pricing.

-9. **Verify that the customer can add the product into the product basket from the Quick View window**
+10. **Verify that the customer can add the product into the product basket from the Quick View window**

     - **Why**: Automated tests can verify that products can be added from Quick View, ensuring functionality.

-10. **Ensure that navigation links (e.g., "Home," "Shop All," "New Arrivals") work correctly**
+11. **Ensure that navigation links (e.g., "Home," "Shop All," "New Arrivals") work correctly**
     - **Why**: Automated tests can verify that navigation links lead to the correct pages.

 ---